alexhkurz/introduction-to-coalgebraic-logic/README.md

 # coalgebraic-logic-jupyter

+(under construction)

 ## coalgebraic logic

-This is the repo in which I keep my notes on coalgebraic logic.
+This is the repo in which I keep [my notes on coalgebraic logic](https://alexhkurz.github.io/coalgebraic-logic-jupyter).

 I wanted to turn them into something that looks more like a book and I tried various frameworks (gitbook, mdbook, bookdown, honkit) but they all had various problems, in particular when it came to latex.